Woman experiencing sleep paralysis with astral body rising and shadow entity at foot of bed

 What exactly is sleep paralysis and why does it occur?

-Sleep paralysis occurs when REM atonia—the body’s natural paralysis during dream sleep—persists into waking consciousness.
-Physiologically, the brain has awakened while the body remains in its protective immobile state.
+Sleep paralysis occurs when REM atonia–the body’s natural paralysis during dream sleep–persists into waking consciousness.
+Physiologically, the brain has awakened while the body remains in its protective immobile state, governed by the sublaterodorsal (SLD) nucleus in the pons.
 This creates a threshold condition: you are conscious but cannot move, caught between sleep and waking.

 Is the entity experienced during sleep paralysis real or just a hallucination?

 The question assumes a distinction that the threshold state does not recognise.
-The presence is perceived, not imagined—it occupies the same perceptual bandwidth as ordinary reality.
+The presence is perceived, not imagined–it occupies the same perceptual bandwidth as ordinary reality.
+Neuroscience attributes the intruder hallucination to amygdala hyperactivation in response to vulnerability.
 Whether this represents an external autonomous entity, a projection of consciousness, or the self seen from outside remains the mystery of the threshold.

 Can sleep paralysis be transformed into a spiritual practice?